Called to a crime scene, caught in a pursuit that will change his life forever. Or end it.

 Chief Deputy Randall Steadman knows how to read people, making him tough to face in the interrogation room.
-He learns the hard way the same tactics don’t apply at the poker table.
+He learns the hard way those tactics don’t apply at the poker table.

 Watching the last of his money disappear in a pile of plastic chips, Steadman thinks it can’t get worse.
-That’s when disaster strikes, spinning him off on a quest to catch a killer and protect an innocent girl, aided only by his new and untried partner, Detective Cory Frost.
+Then new disaster strikes, spinning him off on a quest to catch a killer and protect an innocent girl, aided only by his new and untried partner, Detective Cory Frost.

 Excerpt of interview with the author:

-Jake: What do you mean “get the rest of the story?”
+Jake: For those who’ve read the tie-in novel, Nocturne In Ashes, you say they’ll now get “the rest of the story?”
 How does Steadman’s Blind relate to Nocturne In Ashes?

 Jake: I get it.
 Intriguing idea.
 So, do the two stories ever come together?

-Joslyn: The stories do intersect during a couple of chapters, so if you’ve read one book, you’ll be seeing the same scene through another character’s eyes.
+Joslyn: The stories do intersect during a couple of chapters, so if you’ve read one book, you’ll get to see some of the scenes through another character’s eyes.
 I think that makes it more fun and interesting for the reader, getting those different perspectives.

 Jake: And do you have to read one book to get the full impact of the other?